-My Medical Services Australia is currently providing Pfizer COVID-19 vaccinations at Kurri Kurri and Port Stephens medical centres.
+My Medical Services Australia is currently providing Pfizer COVID-19 vaccinations at our Kurri Kurri medical centre.
 For all COVID-19 vaccination bookings, please book online.

 Why is COVID-19 vaccination important for Aboriginal communities?